LaurentMazare/tch-rs/examples/transfer-learning/README.md

 ```

 The ants and bees dataset can be downloaded [here](https://download.pytorch.org/tutorial/hymenoptera_data.zip).
-You can download the weights for a ResNet-18 network pretrained on imagenet,
+You can download the weights for a ResNet-18 network pretrained on ImageNet,
 [resnet18.ot](https://github.com/LaurentMazare/ocaml-torch/releases/download/v0.1-unstable/resnet18.ot).

 Once this is done and the dataset has been extracted we can build and run the code with: